KenHung/ezra-bible-search/README.md

 This work includes data from ConceptNet 5, which was compiled by the Commonsense Computing Initiative.
-ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 3.0) from http://conceptnet.io.
+ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC-By-SA 4.0) from http://conceptnet.io.

-The included data was created by contributors to Commonsense Computing projects, contributors to Wikimedia projects, DBPedia, OpenCyc, Games with a Purpose, Princeton University's WordNet, Francis Bond's Open Multilingual WordNet, and Jim Breen's JMDict.
+The included data was created by contributors to Commonsense Computing projects, contributors to Wikimedia projects, Games with a Purpose, Princeton University's WordNet, DBPedia, Unicode, Jim Breen, MDBG, and Cycorp's OpenCyc.